department-of-veterans-affairs/va.gov-team/products/header-footer/federal-standardized-header-footer/research/phase1-no-AT/conversation-guide.md

 *RECORD: directly / indirectly successful / needed help / unsuccessful*

-*If didn't find the footer link, ASK:*
-- Is there another way that you could do this task from this web page?
+- *(If didn't use footer)* Is there another way that you could do this task from this web page?

 ### Task 7: [Burial]
 Let's say that you're wondering whether you could be buried in a VA cemetery.
 How would you find out using this web page?